 Deb Shirey, Executive Assistant to the Director of Ministries

 Deb grew up in Connecticut and graduated from Barrington/Gordon College.
-She started working at CEFC in March as John Barber’s assistant.
-In her free time, you can find Deb playing outside in her garden or simply enjoying time with her family and friends.
+She started working at CEFC in March of 2011 as John Barber’s assistant.
+In her free time, you can find Deb outside in her garden or simply enjoying time with her family and friends.
 She and her husband Bob raised their two children here in Elverson.

 Ginny Foltz, Executive Assistant

 Ginny Foltz handles a myriad of administrative needs, and spends much of her time in the Children's Ministry.
 She has been on staff since May 2001.